+Subject: Effective Date: Revised Date:

-Subject: Written Directive System Effective Date: November 26, 2018 Revised Date: November 6, 2020 Title: De-escalation Techniques Pages: 3 Distribution: All Members Cross Reference: CALEA Reference Chapter 4 Chief of Police Appr Todd Pinion oval
+Written Directive System November 26, 2018 November 6, 2020

+Title: Pages: Distribution:

+De-escalation Techniques 3 All Members

+Cross Reference: Chief of Police Approval

+CALEA Reference Chapter 4 Todd Pinion

 Members of the Decatur Police Department are routinely confronted with situations when a response to resistance must be exercised to effect an arrest and to protect the safety of the public.
 Officers should attempt to achieve control of the subject through persuasion, warning and verbal commands.